Now Accepting Massage insurance:

 Don’t see your insurance listed?
 We can provide a Superbill for you.

-*In order to bill your insurance,
+*In order to bill your insurance we need these items before your first appointment:

 Please be aware that even if you have one of the insurance carriers listed above, not every insurance plan has a massage benefit.
 If massage is covered by your plan, your deductible may need to be met before your insurance will pay for your massage treatments.
 We need to call your insurance before your first appointment so that we are fully informed on what is covered and what you are responsible for.